 The Federal Reserve Bank of New York works to promote sound and well-functioning financial systems and markets through its provision of industry and payment services, advancement of infrastructure reform in key markets and training and educational support to international institutions.

 The New York Fed engages with individuals, households and businesses in the Second District and maintains an active dialogue in the region.
 The Bank gathers and shares regional economic intelligence to inform our community and policy makers, and promotes sound financial and economic decisions through community development and education programs.

 The Tri-Party General Collateral Rate (TGCR) is a measure of rates on overnight, specific-counterparty tri-party general collateral repurchase agreement (repo) transactions secured by Treasury securities.
 General collateral repo transactions are those for which the specific securities provided as collateral are not identified until after other terms of the trade are agreed.

 The TGCR is calculated as a volume-weighted median of transaction-level tri-party repo data collected from the Bank of New York Mellon.
-Each business day, the New York Fed publishes the TGCR on the New York Fed website at approximately 8:00 a.m.a
+Each business day, the New York Fed publishes the TGCR on the New York Fed website at approximately 8:00 a.m.
+ET.a

 rRevised 1 Rate was calculated with reduced volume 2 Rate was calculated using survey data 3 Because of insufficient current data, the published rate is a republication of the prior day's rate